gazpachoking/jsonref/README.rst

 objects for Python (supporting 2.6+ including Python 3).

 This library lets you use a data structure with JSON reference objects, as if the references had been replaced with the referent data.
-The references are evaluated lazily, so nothing is dereferenced until it is used.
-Recursive references are supported, and create recursive python data structures.
-(This means python's built-in recursive representation with :func:`repr` works.)

 .. code-block:: python